bob2040/adventofcode/README.md

 # adventofcode

+2021 Day15 part1 is ok with test data,but not okay with input data,still working on it.

 2021 Day14 part2 has been improved,but it still took a long time to run,thinking......
 09/19/2022

 The program of 2021 Day14 part2 is done,but it is not an ideal program,which consums much memory and time.I am thinking of another way to implement it.
 09/15/2022